 That's pretty odd.

-Now we have uh Joe DeGenova is out there.
+Now we have Joe DeGenova out there.

-He's talking about the Pfizer memo.
+He's talking about the FISA memo.

-Now, if you listen to the media, they're telling you, oh no, President Trump is the one that said no to this.
+Now, if you listen to the media, they're telling you, oh, no, President Trump is the one that said no to this.

 No, it actually wasn't President Trump.